 The historic Bulldog Type Foundation Quarter Horse is a “Made-In-America National Treasure”.
 NFQHA applauds all the current Foundation Quarter Horse breeders and owners that are preserving the extraordinary Bulldog Foundation Quarter Horse, with all of his unique breed type attributes!

-“To Know the True Bulldog Foundation Quarter Horse is to Love Them ~
+“To Know the True Bulldog Foundation Quarter Horse is to Love Them ~ Breed the Quarter Horse back into the Quarter Horse!”

-Gail Zscheile
+Gail Zscheile President

 Characteristics: